- Getting there and getting around

 - suitable footwear for walking or hiking

 - insect repellent.

-Curtis Island National Park is open 24 hours a day.
+Curtis Island National Park and Regional Park are open 24 hours a day.
 For your safety, drive and walk in daylight hours only.

 Permits and fees